open-source-labs/Reactime/README.md

 Reactime lost its connection to the tab you're monitoring, simply click the "reconnect" button to resume your work.

+### ❓ <b>Why isn’t Reactime finding my hooks?</b>

+Reactime detects and monitors hooks by traversing your application’s unminified React code in development mode.
+If your build process is minifying or uglifying your code—even for development builds—Reactime may not be able to properly locate and track your hooks.
+To fix this:

+1. **Ensure a true development build**: Double-check your bundler or build tool configuration (e.g., Webpack, Babel, Vite, etc.) to make sure that your application is not minimized or uglified in development mode.

+   - For example, with Webpack, make sure you’re running in mode: 'development', which should disable default minification.
+   - In a Create React App project, simply running npm start or yarn start will automatically configure a non-minified development build.

+2. **Check for overrides**: Ensure there are no custom Babel or Webpack plugins that minify your code, especially if you’re using frameworks like Next.js or Gatsby.
+Sometimes additional plugins or scripts might be running under the hood.

+3. **Restart & rebuild**: After changing any build configuration, rebuild or restart your development server to ensure the new configuration is applied.
+Then refresh your browser tab so Reactime can detect your unminified hooks.

+After changing any build configuration, rebuild or restart your development server to ensure the new configuration is applied.
+Then refresh your browser tab so Reactime can detect your unminified hooks.

 ### ❓ <b>Why is Reactime telling me that no React application is found?</b>

 Reactime initially runs using the dev tools global hook from the Chrome API.
 It